runwaldo/docs/docs/manual/projects/resource-model-sources/servicenow.md

 The plugin offers some **Quick Filters** to gather specific server types from the CMDB.

-- all : Retrieve all types of servers
 - linux : Retrieve only linux machines
 - win : Retrieve only Windows machines
 - unix : Retrieve only unix machines